thaopletk/outbreaksimulator/README.md

 ![Diagram of the current state of the outbreak simulator, including disease dynamics, spread, simulation code, spatial arrangement, management](images/outbreak_simulator_model_current_status.png)

+(note that this management process png is no longer up to date...)
 ![Diagram of the current state of management](images/management_process.png)

 # Example outputs